PixiEditor/PixiBot/README.md

 You will need to tell the bot how it can log into Discord

-1. Go back to the bot's profile in the Developer Portal and click copy where it says Token.
+1. Go back to the bot's profile in the Developer Portal, click the "Reset Token" button and hit Copy to copy the token to your clipboard.

     NOTE: Only share this token with someone you trust!
-You have full control over the bot with this token
+Anyone with that token has full control over your bot.

 2. Create a file called `appsettings.json` and open it in your favorite text editor